 The Unit publishes a successful Working Paper series as well as a Policy Brief series‚ Labour Market Fact Sheets and various other publications.
 These are all freely available on the DPRU website.

 The Environmental Policy Research Unit (EPRU) is a collaborative association of academic researchers specialising in environmental and natural resource issues.
-Members of EPRU include seven senior researchers and several junior researchers (mostly PhD and master's students) based in the School of Economics at the University of Cape Town.
-The unit is the South African branch of an international network, the Environment for Development Initiative (EfD).
-It was established in 2007 to promote sustainable development and poverty reduction in Southern Africa through policy-relevant research.
-During this time, EPRU has built extensive experience in research related to issues of sustainable development, behavioural change/green nudging, utilities research and ecosystems management, and is now focusing its areas of specialisation around the themes of:
+Members of EPRU include 11 researchers, 6 postdoctoral fellows and 14 PhD students based in the School of Economics at the University of Cape Town.
+The unit is the South African branch of an international network, the Environment for Development initiative (EfD).
+It was established in 2007 to promote sustainable development and poverty reduction in Southern Africa through policy relevant research.
+During this time, EPRU has built extensive experience in research related to issues of sustainable development, behavioural change and ecosystems management and is now focusing its areas of specialisation around the themes of:

 Policy Research in International Services and Manufacturing (PRISM) is a research and policy unit located in the School of Economics.
 PRISM conducts research and policy work on a wide range of issues, including firm performance, globalisation, global value chains, industrialisation and the green economy.
 A feature of PRISM's work is its applied focus, responding to economic policy questions issues in South Africa, the rest of Africa and beyond.
 The unit serves as a research home for academics and postgraduate students within the School of Economics, as well as self-funded researchers.
 The unit strives to produce high-quality research with policy relevance.